 - BIO-WEST continued benthic habitat mapping in the Colorado River Delta using side-scan sonar during this quarter when tidal conditions were appropriate.
-Benthic habitat field mapping completed to date is highlighted in Figure 1.
 Benthic habitat mapping will continue this spring as tidal conditions are appropriate. - BIO-WEST conducted aerial oyster reef mapping in the Colorado River Delta.
 These surveys were initiated in February 2022 and performed during low tide conditions when oyster reefs were most visible.
-A completed drone map is shown in Figure 2.
 As weather and tidal conditions permit, aerial oyster reef mapping will continue this spring.